CAG Constitution

 5. A quorum of the Annual General Meeting shall be 25 members in good standing.

-1. Any group of members in any region may set up a regional division of the Association upon ratification of the proposed constitution by the Executive Committee.
+Any group of members in any region may set up a regional division of the Association upon ratification of the proposed constitution by the Board.

-1. The Executive may endorse the formation of a study group on evidence of the support of at least 15 members of the Association in good standing.
+The creation of a study group will be reviewed by the Board for approval upon submission of evidence of the support of at least 15 members of the Association in good standing.

 Adopted 1 January 1995